OpenAir-Lab/capstone-project/Documentation/Educational/Roadmap.md

 # OpenAir Lab Educational Roadmap
 ### Hands-on Labs + Short Explainer Videos (For Expo & Curriculum)

 This roadmap is designed for students with little or no RF or embedded experience.
 It gradually reveals how a handheld radio works from power, to MCU, to buses, to RF, audio, UI, and full system integration.
-All content references your actual project hardware and subsystem documentation.
+All content references project hardware and subsystem documentation.

 ---